-The London Acorn School has a low-technology approach to education for the Kindergarten and Junior School (ICT is introduced in Chestnut Class [ages 9-10] to prepare pupils for the transition to Secondary School).
+The London Acorn School has a low-technology approach to education for the Kindergarten and Junior School.
 This is supported by our community approach to technology at home through limiting screen time as a family.

 With recent research urging caution as extensive use of smartphones has been linked to decreased levels of happiness and increased incidences of mental illness, our aim is to produce young people who are at home in today's world of electronic communication, but not overwhelmed or ruled by it.